'You start imagining everything you could lose': Woman not done fighting Transource project

 But it’s not the substations that trouble Alsip; it’s the power line.

-It’s “still coming across our property,” she said, noting that it and a KAMO Electric Cooperative power line that already bisects her land have regulations in place that prevent building or planting within 100 to 200 feet of the lines.
+It’s “still coming across our property,” she said recently, noting that it and a KAMO Electric Cooperative power line that already bisects her land have regulations in place that prevent building or planting within 100 to 200 feet of the lines.

 Not that she thinks living under or eating food grown under high-voltage lines is anything anyone would want to do anyway.